Baqend/guide/src/index.md

 });
 ```

-After the successful login a session will be established and all further requests to the Baqend will be authenticated
+After the successful login a session will be established and all further requests to Baqend are authenticated
 with the currently logged-in user.

 ## Logout

-Sessions in Baqend are stateless, that means a user is not be required to logout itself to close the session.
+Sessions in Baqend are stateless, that means a user is not required to logout in order to close the session.
 When a
-session is started a session token with a specified lifetime will be created.
+session is started a session token with a specified lifetime is created.
 If this lifetime is exceeded, the session
 is closed automatically.
-A logout just deletes the session token and removes the current `DB.User.me` object.
+A logout just locally deletes the session token and removes the current `DB.User.me` object.
 ```
 DB.User.logout().then(function() {
   //We are logged out again